will-t-harris/notes/books/judea-pearl--the-book-of-why/01-the-ladder-of-causation.md

 - **A [[causal model]] entails more than merely drawing arrows.
 Behind the arrows, there are probabilities.
 When we draw an arrow from X to Y, we are implicitly saying that some probability rule or function specifies how Y would change if X were to change.
 We might know what the rule is; more likely, we will have to estimate it from data.**[^12]

-- One of the more interesting features of [[causal diagrams]] is the fact that we can leave mathematical details unspecified.
+- One of the more interesting features of [[causal diagram]]s is the fact that we can leave mathematical details unspecified.
 The structure of the diagram enables us to estimate causal and counterfactual relationships.
 - Even when the probabilities involved in the [[causal diagram]] change, the structure of the diagram will remain invariant, which is "the key secret to causal modeling."[^13]

 ## On Probabilities and Causation